 BY mark pearce, PA DIGITAL trust and cyber security EXPERT

-Up until now, organisations have addressed their data protection and privacy vulnerabilities to a varying extent.
-However, the arrival of the new EU General Data Protection Regulation (GDPR) places a much higher importance on visibly protecting confidential information with significantly greater requirements needing to be met – and much greater penalties should an organisation experience a breach.
-Quite apart from the reputational impact of any breach, organisations will face fines of up to 4% of global gross turnover or €20 million, whichever is greater.
+Up until now, organisations have not addressed their data protection and privacy vulnerabilities in a consistent way.
+However, the arrival of the EU’s new General Data Protection Regulation (GDPR) places a much higher importance on visibly protecting confidential information, significantly greater requirements that need to be met and much stricter penalties should an organisation experience a breach.
+Putting the reputational impact of any breach to one side, organisations will face fines of up to 4% of global gross turnover or €20 million – whichever is greater.

-While some of the details of how the new requirements will be put into practice are still being debated and some will only be determined once they have been tested through legal challenges, it is clear that companies cannot afford to wait for certainty.
-They need to take action now to find out where their data is held, how secure it is and whether they are able to comply with the new requirements.
+While some of the finer points of how the new requirements will be put into practice are still being ironed out, and with others only being determined once they have been tested through legal challenges, it is clear companies cannot afford to wait until the regulation is set in stone.
+They must act now to find out where their data is held, how secure it is and whether they are able to comply with the new requirements.

-This starts by understanding the scale of the challenge.
-When new regulations are imposed, organisations can assume that compliance can be achieved with changes to a few administrative processes and technical upgrades.
-The reality is that GDPR will expose much wider challenges around the management of data which companies hold, and some of the systemic changes that will be needed will be very time consuming and resource intensive.
-That makes it critical that action starts now.
+To begin answering this question, organisations need to understand the scale of the challenge.
+When new regulations are imposed, many assume that compliance can be achieved with changes to a few administrative processes and technical upgrades.
+But the reality is that the GDPR will pose greater challenges around the management of data which companies hold, and some of the required systemic changes will be very time-consuming and resource-intensive.
+It is therefore critical that action starts now.

-GDPR imposes a very wide range of new requirements on who manages data, how it is managed, and what happens if things go wrong.
-Of particular note (and in some cases, concern) is the application of the regulation to all organisations that hold information about EU citizens, irrespective of their location.
-In addition, organisations will need to explore the implications of the strengthening of individual rights such as the right to be forgotten and the need to carry out privacy impact assessments.
+When it comes to who manages data, how it is managed and what happens if things go wrong, there is a wide-reaching set of new requirements.
+Of particular note (and in some cases, concern) is the application of the regulation to all organisations that hold information about EU citizens – irrespective of their location.
+In addition, organisations will need to explore the implications of the strengthening of individual rights, such as the right to be forgotten and the need to carry out privacy impact assessments.
 And if things do go wrong, organisations will need to notify any breach to the regulator within 72 hours – this is a significant step up from the previous (and non-specific) expectation of a “reasonable” time for notification.

 The new requirement for unambiguous consent for data usage is another area where significant changes in approach will be needed.
-Organisations should start work early to define their specific consent model as this will have wide-reaching ramifications on the systems and processes that they use for data capture.
-The consent model needs to ensure that control over their data remains with the individual, one of the main aims of the GDPR.
+Organisations should start work early to define their specific consent model as this will have far-reaching ramifications on the systems and processes they use to capture data.
+The consent model must ensure control over their data remains with the individual – one of the main aims of the GDPR.

-Another important change that companies need to be considering now is the requirement for proactive governance of third parties who process information.
-The growth in the use of outsourced vendors and suppliers means this will need careful focus to identify where and how information is processed, transmitted and stored, and clarity over who are the designated data controllers and data processors.
+Another important change is the need for proactive governance of third parties who process information.
+The increased use of outsourced vendors and suppliers means organisations must take care to identify where and how information is processed, transmitted and stored, and have clarity over who the designated data controllers and data processors are.

-In order to respond to these changes effectively, organisations need to make a clear and honest analysis of where they are now and how ready they are to meet the new regulation.
+To respond to these changes effectively, organisations need to assess their current position and how ready they are to meet the new regulation.
 Given the complexities and lack of information about where and how data is held, this may not be straightforward.
 This should be followed up by a detailed GDPR gap analysis to identify specific areas of non-compliance.
-More detail can then be drawn out in specific privacy impact assessment.
-This should then allow organisations to be clear about the action they need to take which will cover governance, processes organisational structures, technical requirements.
+More detail can then be drawn out in a specific privacy impact assessment which should then allow organisations to be clear about the action they need to take when it comes to governance, processes organisational structures and technical requirements.